gcwillis14/NTL-Shrinking/README.md

 # NTL-Shrinking
-Study using open source to investigate shirnking cities in China
+Study using open source to investigate shrinking cities in China

 # Combine DMSP/OLS with NPP-VIIRS